sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ![](https://media.balsamiq.com/img/support/sales/bwgd/full_plans_dropdown.png)

 You can select to pay on a monthly or yearly basis, and you can always [upgrade or downgrade](#changing-your-plan) your plan as you see fit.
+This includes changing the number of editors on your plan (e.g. moving from 5 editors to 7).

 After you have selected and paid for your team plan, your billing page will contain a section titled **Balsamiq Wireframes Editors**.
 You will see a text box where you can enter your colleagues' email addresses.